 This picture from WDC shows the most common types of whales found around Iceland.

-The chances of spotting specific types of whales on a whale watching trip vary depending on the port of departure, but the Minke whale is by far the most commonly sighted animal and can be seen all around Iceland throughout the year.
+The chances of spotting specific types of whales on a whale watching trip vary depending on the port of departure.
+However, the Minke whale is by far the most commonly sighted animal and can be seen all around Iceland throughout the year.

 Below is a list of the most common species found on whale watching tours in Iceland, followed by honourable mentions of some less-common ones.